 Borrowers with federal student loans can choose an income-driven repayment (IDR) with payments that are capped at a set percentage of their income and provide loan forgiveness for any balances left at the end of repayment.

 There are several types of income-driven plans, each of which can make monthly federal student loan payments much more affordable.
-They are also the only repayment plan option for borrowers interested in Public Service Loan Forgiveness (PSLF).
 In some cases, however, income-driven repayment plans can result in higher interest costs over time.

 This guide will explain the basics of how these plans work and provide details on how you calculate your income to determine your monthly IDR payment.

 Most borrowers with federal student loans, including those on an IDR program, do not have to make payments during the coronavirus crisis.
 The secretary of education temporarily suspended federally owned student loan payments and interest on March 20, 2020.
 This suspension has been extended multiple times and is active through January 31, 2022.
-The period in which loan payments are suspended will count toward earning loan forgiveness under income-driven plans and under PSLF.
+The period in which loan payments are suspended will count toward earning loan forgiveness under income-driven plans and under Public Service Loan Forgiveness (PSLF).

 What Is an Income-Driven Repayment Plan?